sagold/json-schema-library/README.md

 ## Overview

-refer to the [unit-tests](./test/unit/) for up to date examples of each function.
+Refer to the [unit-tests](./test/unit/) for up to date examples of each function.
+Most functions require a _core-helper_ which holds all required functions are configs to perform its task.
+This _core-helper_ may be modified to extend, remove or modify any used functions or configuration lists.

+Cores can be found under cores in either _index.js_ or under _lib/cores/_ and are instantiated with `new Core(jsonSchema)`.
+The default-core i.e. implements json schema draft04.
+But you can also add a json-editor (form) specific core.
+Most functions require arguments in the following order _core, jsonSchema, jsonData, jsonPointer_.

 ### getSchema(schema, pointer, data)